tanis2000/binocle-c/README.md

 ### iOS

+You will need the latest Xcode and its command line tools.

 ```sh
 cd build/ios/gen
 cmake -G Xcode -D DEBUG=1 -D IOS=1 ../../..
 ```

 ### Emscripten (web)

+You need a recent version of Emscripten installed on your system.
+If you're using macOS, just do a `brew install emscripten` to set it up.

 ```sh
 cd build/emscripten/gen